Elfelsoufim/w19-360420-machine-learning/ErrorAnalysis.md

 Recall is the accuracy of the model to predict and select all the relevant models.
 The higher the recall, the better the model is at spotting/detecting a relevant specimen and selecting it. (i.e it is better at diagnosis and spotting when someone is sick).

 Precision means the certainty that the selected specimens are relevant.
 Recall means the ability to detect and select all the relevant specimen in the dataset.
-Precision can be increase by selecting less specimens (less chance to make a mistake).
-Recall is much more relevant in term of accuracy (cannot be influenced by the size of the dataset/population).
+Recall can be increased by selecting more specimens into the relevant zone, regardless of the precision change.
+It can be increased by a decrease in precision (the model will put more specimen in the relevant zone).
+Precision is much more relevant in term of accuracy (cannot be influenced by the size of the population).

 #### K parameter

 The k parameter means the number of neighbors we look at to make the prediction.
-A bigger k yields more precision, because there is more chance that the closest neighbor is present in the "neighborhood" that we look at.
+A bigger k yields more precision, because there is more chance that the closest neighbor is present in the "neighborhood" that we look at (for the classification).
 Smaller k yields the opposite result.

 Similarly, a higher k yields a better recall.
 The specimens have a higher chance to be put in the right category (or prediction or label) because there is a higher chance the neighbor with the right label (closest) will be present in the sample neighborhood that we look at for our predictions.